lachrist/bercow/README.md

 directory2 < filename2
 ```

-Note that there is not ordering between `filename1` and `directory2`.
+Note that there is no ordering between `filename1` and `directory2`.

 ## CLI